 A: Once completed, bus assignments are made available through:

 - Here Comes The Bus (HCTB) - Parent must create an account to sign-up to receive bus assignment information, as well as locate and track the SCHOOL bus.
 To sign-up for HTCB, click here.

 - PowerSchool Parent Portal - Once the student has been assigned to a bus, parents can log in to Powerschool and see bus assignment information.
 For more information on how to create an account in the PowerSchool Parent Portal, click here.

 Q: What time should my child be at the bus stop?

 A: Students should be ready and waiting for the bus at least ten (10) minutes prior to the scheduled arrival time.
 Actual stop times will vary during the first few weeks of school.
 Parents are encouraged to be patient as bus routes settle.
 Unexpected traffic congestion could also cause delays.
-In the event your child's bus is considerably delayed, please contact the Zone Transportation Office for your child's school.
+In the event your child's bus is considerably delayed, please contact the Transportation Call Center at (888) 511-4427.

 Q: How long is the bus ride?